haileyhoyat/python-tetris/README.md

 tetris game using pygame, taken from tutorial: https://www.techwithtim.net/tutorials/game-development-with-python/tetris-pygame/tutorial-1/

-game plays within a game loop. logic of game loop is:
+The game plays within a game loop.
+The logic of game loop is:

   Create grid